Mariano Zufía Urrizalqui: Early public engagements (prior to 1960)

 Zufía refused to accept the unification into Falange Española Tradicionalista; at the time he was in personal entourage of José María Zaldivar Arenzana, the fiercely anti-falangist AET jefe.
 He judged that Franco had cynically used the Carlists.
 When released from a new period of military service, spent in the Canary Islands as at the time Spain feared Allied invasion on the archipelago, in 1944 he was taking part in anti-Francoist rallies, staged in Pamplona.
-Following one of them he got detained; on charges of raising “gritos subversivos” the administration ordered his 6-month forced settlement in Zaragoza.
+Following one of them he got detained; on charges of raising “subversive cries” the administration ordered his 6-month forced settlement in Zaragoza.
 Upon his return to the Navarrese capital he immediately resumed opposition activities; they climaxed in a grand Carlist rally of December 1945, which ended up in a melee and the city turned into battleground between the Carlists and the security forces.
 Zufía was again detained and spent 2 weeks behind bars; as charges of possession of firearms have not been proven, he was eventually released.

 Upon getting married in 1947 Zufía focused on his growing family and on professional career, especially that in 1948-1959 he lived in provincial Navarrese cities.
 At the time his Carlist activity boiled down to cultivating private links and to frequenting the annual Montejurra ascents.
 Works on Carlism of the 1950s do not mention him as a protagonist of the Navarrese movement and he is missing in both historiographic works and in private accounts.
 He rather engaged in lay Catholic organizations; Zufía started to attend “cursillos de cristiandad”, which enhanced his Catholic outlook and also re-formatted it along more social lines.
 In the late 1950s he started to give lectures himself, e.g. on pre-marital preparatory courses organized by parishes, and joined Acción Católica de Medios Sociales Independientes.
-As he later commented, these initiatives produced his intellectual maturity and directed him towards “una sociedad más justa, libre e igualitaria”.
+As he later commented, these initiatives produced his intellectual maturity and directed him towards “a more just, free and equal society”.